AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 To disable this feature, simply remove the list to make the entry empty and then click **Change BGP Manual Spoke Advertisement**.

-How to Move a Spoke Gateway to a Different AZ?
+How to move a Spoke Gateway to a different AZ?
 -------------------------------------------------------------

 Follow the steps below: